 Transactions denominated in foreign currencies are translated into the functional currency of the Company at exchange rates prevailing at the transaction dates (spot exchange rates).
 Monetary assets and liabilities are retranslated at the exchange rates at the reporting date.
-Exchange gains and losses on translation or settlement are recognized in the statement of comprehensive loss for the current year.

 Non-monetary items that are measured at historical cost are translated using the exchange rates at the date of the transaction and non-monetary items that are measured at fair value are translated using the exchange rates at the date when the items' fair value was determined.